Skip to main content

 NORTH GALLERY

-Guests also learn about the science of neon signs via a docent-led demonstration of a neon tester on a neon sign to see if the gas tubes are fully intact.
-The current from the device sends a charge to the gas still trapped inside the sign to re-illuminate the sign.
+Guests also learn about the science of neon signs via a docent-led demonstration of a neon tester on a sign to see if the gas tubes are fully intact.
+The current from the device sends a charge to the gas still trapped inside the glass unit of a sign to re-illuminate it.

-Upon exiting the North Gallery, guests can learn more about the signs in the show via a LED-lit wall display.
-The wall also provides a unique photo opportunity as people can “see” through the wall into the North Gallery as a 29-foot-long by 6-foot-high vinyl wrap presents a visual representation of the show.
+Upon exiting the North Gallery, guests can learn more about the signs in the show through educational panels showcasing the history behind the signs within Brilliant!
+Jackpot.
+The wall also provides a unique photo opportunity as people can “see” through the wall into the North Gallery presenting a visual representation of the show.

 LAS VEGAS SIGNS PROJECT